creativemarket/csxs/project/README.md

 ### Requirements

-With the automated build system, [Flash Builder](http://www.adobe.com/products/flash-builder.html) and the [CS Extension Builder Plugin](http://www.adobe.com/devnet/creativesuite/cs-extension-builder.html) are not needed to compile, test, or package extensions.
+With the [CSXS](https://github.com/creativemarket/csxs) automated build system, [Flash Builder](http://www.adobe.com/products/flash-builder.html) and the [CS Extension Builder Plugin](http://www.adobe.com/devnet/creativesuite/cs-extension-builder.html) are not needed to compile, test, or package the extension.
 This means you can use Sublime Text or any other editor for development.

   * Download the [Creative Suite SDK](http://www.adobe.com/devnet/creativesuite.html)